Photo by Jamie Rubeis

 Coordinate patterns and colors.

-Tip from Jamie Rubeis: “I tell my clients to choose three or four colors to create a color palette and then incorporate the colors throughout their wardrobe in varying patterns, solids, and layers.”
+Tip from Jamie Rubeis: “I tell my clients to choose three or four colors to create a color palette for their photos, and then incorporate the colors throughout their wardrobe in varying patterns, solids, and layers.”

 Use complementary colors.